device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 #### Tenant Level

-If using the Tenant ID for discovery, you'll create a Single Role at the Tenant level.
+If using the Tenant ID for discovery, you must create a Single Role at the tenant level.
 Navigate to **Management Groups > Select your Azure Tenant Group > Access Control (IAM) > Roles > Add > Add Custom Role**.
 Give the custom role a name, and a description, then select **Start from scratch** or 88.

 1. If using the **Start from scratch** option, you will need to manually select each permission needed for this application to access the desired resources.
 Select **Add permissions**, search for and select the desired permission, check the relevant box, and choose **Add**.
 Repeat this for any desired permissions.
 2. If using the **Start from JSON** option, copy and paste the in the JSON data, pulling in the necessary permissions from the list in the Discovery section, and save it as a `.json` file.
 Be sure to change the assignable scope to `/providers/Microsoft.Management/managementGroups/root-management-group-id-goes-here`.
 Then, upload this file on the Basics page when creating the role, and the permissions will be automatically defined.

 After defining the permissions, select **Next** to define the scope this application will have access to.
-This can be done at the subscription level or any nested resource groups; we’ll be using the subscription level in this example.
+You can define the scope at the subscription level or in any of the nested resource groups (this example uses the subscription level).
 Select **Next** to review or copy the JSON, then **Next** and **Create**.

 To apply the role, go back to the **Access Control (IAM) > Add > Add Role Assignment**.
 Select your newly created role and choose **Next** to bring you to the **Members** tab.
 Choose the **User, group, or service principal > Select members**, and choose the application created in the previous steps above.
 Select **Next** and then **Review + Assign**.
 Your custom role is now applied to your new application and can be used for discovering Azure Resources.

 ### Azure Kubernetes Service (AKS)

-When "Authentication and Authorization" is set to "Azure AD authentication with Kubernetes RBAC" and "Kubernetes local accounts" is disabled, you must ensure that there is a group configured within the "Cluster admin ClusterRoleBinding" that includes the discovery user/service principal.
+When **Authentication and Authorization** is set to "Azure AD authentication with Kubernetes RBAC" and **Kubernetes local accounts** is disabled, you must ensure that there is a group configured within the "Cluster admin ClusterRoleBinding" that includes the discovery user/service principal.

-It is important to note that you can specify multiple groups within the “Cluster admin ClusterRoleBinding” selection.
+It is important to note that you can specify multiple groups within the **Cluster admin ClusterRoleBinding** selection.

 This can be useful if you would like to keep the discovery user/service principal in a separate, dedicated discovery group rather than adding it to an existing group.

 ### Device42 Azure Discovery

-Now, we will configure an Azure discovery job in Device42 using the application details we made note of earlier.
-The limited role we applied will prevent access to unnecessary resources while still allowing for visibility and discovery of what is in scope.
+Now, you are able to configure an Azure discovery job in Device42 using the application details you noted earlier.
+The limited role you have applied will prevent access to unnecessary resources, while still allowing for visibility and discovery of what is in scope.

 Log in to the Device42 main appliance web console and navigate to **Discovery > Cloud > Add Cloud Autodiscovery**.
 Give your cloud discovery job a name, select **Microsoft Azure** from the **Cloud Type** dropdown, choose an appropriate remote collector, and select **Service Principal**.
-The four Azure values that were noted earlier will now be used to configure the discovery job.
+The four Azure values you noted earlier will now be used to configure the discovery job.

 1. Click the magnifying glass icon for the **Client ID** value and choose **Add Secret** in the window that opens.
-The username field requires a value, so use it as a label (i.e. Azure Client ID).
-The **Application (client) ID** value for the Azure application will go in the **Password** field, then select **Save**.
+The username field requires a value, so use it as a label (i.e., Azure Client ID).
+Next, put the **Application (client) ID** value for the Azure application in the **Password** field.
+Then, select **Save**.
-2. Repeat this process for the **Subscription ID** and **Client Secret** fields, where the **Subscription ID** and **Client Secret ID** values go in the respective Password fields of their Secret entries.
+2. Repeat this process for the **Subscription ID** and **Client Secret** fields, where the **Subscription ID** and **Client Secret ID** values are entered in the respective password fields of their secret entries.
-3. The **Directory (tenant) ID** can be pasted directly into the Tenant ID field of the discovery job.
+3. The **Directory (tenant) ID** can be pasted directly into the **Tenant ID** field of the discovery job.

 You can set the **Service Level** of the job to be applied to the discovered items.
-See [Service Level and Object Category Options](index.mdx#service-level-and-object-category-options) for details.
+See the [service level and object category options](index.mdx#service-level-and-object-category-options) for details.

 <ThemedImage
   alt="Add Azure credentials"